Home » Dessert » White Texas Sheet Cake

 Notes

-• Pour the frosting over the cake while it’s still warm—this helps it soak in slightly, creating an ultra-moist and flavorful cake.
+• Pour the frosting over the cake while it’s still slightly warm, this helps it soak in slightly, creating an ultra-moist and flavorful cake.

 Nutrition